Voting While Abroad

-Step 3: If you need to enter your international mailing address to receive your ballot and do not have your address yet, you can either A) wait until you arrive abroad and complete the absentee ballot request as long as the date to request the absentee ballot has not passed or B) contact your program/ host university before you depart and see if they can provide a mailing address that you can use.
+Step 3: If you need to enter your international mailing address to receive your ballot and do not have your address yet, you can either: A) contact your program/ host university before you depart and see if they can provide a mailing address, or B) wait until you arrive abroad and complete the absentee ballot request as long as the date to request the absentee ballot has not passed.

-Step 4: Once you request your absentee ballot, you will be given instructions on how to fill out the ballot abroad and return it.
+Step 4: Once you receive your absentee ballot, you will be given instructions on how to fill out the ballot abroad and return it.

-Step 5: Election offices are required to send requested ballots to overseas voters at least 45 days before the election (for 2020, that's September 19th).
+Step 5: Election offices are required to send requested ballots to overseas voters at least 45 days before the election (for 2021, that's September 17th.
+Use this date calculator for following years ).
 If you don’t receive your ballot by that deadline, contact your local election official and complete the backup Federal Write-In Absentee Ballot.
 If both the backup ballot and the official ballot are received by election day, only the official ballot will count; your vote will not be counted twice.